FedericoCantarelli/k6-balto/README.md

 # k6-malinois
+If K9s are Malinois, then K6 is Balto 😆. <br/>
-This repository contain the code to implement a Python package to analyze and visualize K6 APIs load testing results.
+This repository contain the code to implement a Python package to analyze and visualize K6 APIs load testing results using streamlit.